 - Zadig gives “System policy has been modified to reject unsigned drivers“ error in Windows 8

 Windows 8 can cause signed driver issues with zadig.
 Some users report getting the error “System policy has been modified to reject unsigned drivers”.
-A possible solution has been posted here in the SDRSharp Yahoo Group.
+To solve this download and use the newer Zadig version 2.1 from here.

 How to set the Gain